nailcareer/nailcareer.com/legal/privacy-policy.md

 How do I withdraw my consent?

-If after you opt-in, you change your mind, you may withdraw your consent for us to contact you, for the continued collection, use or disclosure of your information, at anytime, by contacting us at emily@nailcareer.com.com or mailing us at:
+If after you opt-in, you change your mind, you may withdraw your consent for us to contact you, for the continued collection, use or disclosure of your information, at anytime, by contacting us at angie@nailcareer.com or mailing us at:

 Suzie's Nail Career Education Inc

-106-2800 Bryn Maur Rd Victoria British Columbia CA V9B3L4
+`4050 Altamont Ave.
+Victoria, BC, V8Z 5H2`

 ## SECTION 3 - DISCLOSURE